Leonardo8133/stock_manage/README.md

 # Stock Management
-Online version ("public database, user: admin pass: admin") https://stock-herok.herokuapp.com/stock/
+Online version ("public database, user: admin / pass: admin") https://stock-herok.herokuapp.com/stock/
-#### Status: This project isn't finished yet.
-Link to a Simple Web Apresentation <a href="https://leonardo8133.github.io/stock_manage/"> Click </a>
+#### Link to a Simple Web Apresentation <a href="https://leonardo8133.github.io/stock_manage/"> Click </a>

-### A Stock management web application where you can add, remove, edit and save products into a database.
+#### A Stock management web application where you can add, remove, edit and save products into a database.

 <img src="images/img_1.png" width=100%>

-##### This application has a User System that allow website admin to choose who can view, edit or manage the products.
+This application has a User System that allow website admin to choose who can view, edit or manage the products.

-##### Each product have his own history that can be viewed in product detail or History Tab.
+ Each product have his own history that can be viewed in product detail or History Tab.

 <img src="images/img_2.png" width=100%>

-### You can add or items to a product for stock control.
+### You can add or remove items in a product.

 <img src="images/img_3.png" width=100%>

-### You Add or Remove Products
+### You can add or remove products

 <img src="images/img_4.png" style="display:inline;" width=48.9%><img src="images/img_5.png" style="display:inline;" width=40%>

-### View the Complete History
+### View of the complete history.

 <img src="images/img_6.png" width=100%>

-### And finally...
-Manage the Product Categories and Everything in you database through django admin page.
+### Manage the product categories and everything in you database through django admin page.

 <img src="images/img_7.png" width=100%>